Dr. Crispin Ong was featured in the South Nassau Communities Hospital’s Health Outlook Newsletter.

 Last October, Dr. Ong performed a minimally invasive partial meniscectomy with arthroscopy.
-An arthroscope is a narrow tube equipped with a fiber-optic video camera that is inserted into the knee through small incisions.
-The procedure provides a view inside the joint that is transferred to a high- definition video screen.
+An arthroscope is a narrow tube with a fiber-optic video camera that inserts into the knee through small incisions.
+The procedure provides a view inside the joint that transfers to a high-definition video screen.

 Following the same-day surgery, Dr. Ong prescribed a course of physical therapy and at-home exercise to increase James’ mobility and function.
 “I feel no pain and I feel confident,” said James, now 67.

 The retired accountant says he plans to play more golf “since I’ve had the surgery” and has even set up his own driving tee and net in his backyard.
 “The entire patient experience at South Nassau was great,” he said.
 “I wouldn’t hesitate for a minute to recommend Dr. Ong.
 He’s a wonderful gentleman and very competent.”

 There are many different types of knee injuries that can occur, since there are several different parts that make up the knee.
 In some cases, more than one knee structure is injured.
 Below are the most common types of injuries.

 Your patella, or your knee cap, protects your knee joints from arthritis, injuries or further damage.
 When you fall or collide with an object or a person, your kneecap makes first contact and shields the different parts within your knee joint.
 This makes the kneecap susceptible to fractures.

 Knee fractures are common but they’re also very serious.
 The knee must be immobilized to allow the bone to heal or sometimes needs surgery for repair.

 2. Knee Dislocation